ash-project/ash/documentation/topics/advanced/monitoring.md

-# Instrumentation
+# Monitoring

-Instrumentation Ash has two primary components, `Ash.Tracer` and `:telemetry`.
-Instrumentation is closely tied to observability and monitoring.
+Monitoring in Ash has two primary components, `Ash.Tracer` and `:telemetry`.
+Monitoring might also be referred to as observability and instrumentation.

+## Packages

+If you want to integrate with [Appsignal](https://www.appsignal.com), use the [AshAppsignal](https://hexdocs.pm/ash_appsignal) package, which is maintained by the core team.
+We believe that Appsignal is a great way to get started quickly, is relatively cost effective, and provides a great user experience.

 ## Telemetry